 Q: How many times is a given movie shown?

 A: A given movie is shown multiple times during the festival (usually two or more screenings).
-Note that some films, especially in programmes like Wavelengths, Short Cuts and Mavericks, may air only once, but most feature-length films will have multiple showings.
+Note that some films, especially in programmes like Wavelengths, Short Cuts and In Conversation With, may air only once, but most feature-length films will have multiple showings.

 Q: Can I see a gala (Premium) film with my package?

 A: Generally no. The only packages that have Premium screenings are the Premium-Ticket Pack, the Closing Night Gala, and the Premium Sampler.
 All other packages will only allow regular (i.e. non-Premium) screenings.
 However, gala films should all have at least one non-Premium screening (this is usually the case about 99% of the time), and those screenings can be selected with the other packages.